uraniumkid30/Default_DRF_User_Setup/README.md

 This will install pre-commits lattest settings at .git/hooks/pre-commit.

+# Directory Notes:
+- New apps should go into the `Applications` Directory.
+- Urls for each app should go into `Applications.urls.py` file.

+# Run into Problems?
-Also create an issue if all doesnt go well, thanks.
+Please create an issue if all doesnt go well, thanks.